talkable/talkable-docs/source/partials/product_purchase_script.rst

       },
       customer: {
         email: '', // Required - Email of the customer who issued a purchase.
 Example: 'customer@example.com'
-        traffic_source: '' // The source of the traffic driven to the campaign.
-Example: 'facebook' }
+        traffic_source: '', // The source of the traffic driven to the campaign.
+Example: 'facebook'
+        phone_optin: true, // To subscribe customer with phone number.
+Requires to pass phone number if value is true
+        sub_choice: true // To subscribe customer
+      }
     };